The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 Three parallel sessions

 The workshop aims to give participants a basic understanding of public speaking, advocacy and media handling techniques, based on the COP conference experience of the Nuclear for Climate initiative.
-The focus will be on communicating about nuclear energy with background information on the role of nuclear in climate efforts provided to participants by the speakers.
+The focus will be on communicating about nuclear energy with background information on the role of nuclear in climate efforts.

-YGN Session I.2: How to build a nuclear career
+YGN Session I.2 (WH1): How to build a nuclear career

 This session will focus on navigating a career in the nuclear sector.
 Through interactive activities led by an HR professional, participants will get insider tips on building a successful career path including choice of jobs, CV building and applications stage and international mobility.

-YGN Session I.3: European Nuclear Education Network PhD event (continues after break)
+YGN Session I.3 (WH3): European Nuclear Education Network PhD event (continues after break)

-The objectives of the ENEN PhD Event are to show the dynamism of the nuclear sector by bringing together excellent PhD students from different nuclear disciplines and countries on an inspiring event where they can share and present their state-of-the-art research, in particular experimental work, and connect with other PhD students and professionals on innovative nuclear science in a transdisciplinary environment.
+The objectives of the ENEN PhD Event are to show the dynamism of the nuclear sector.
+The Session will bring together excellent PhD students from different nuclear disciplines and countries on an inspiring event where they can share and present their state-of-the-art research, in particular experimental work, and connect with other PhD students and professionals on innovative nuclear science in a transdisciplinary environment.

 Three parallel sessions